 We have talked about obtaining a discrete-time signal through sampling the time-axis and obtaining a discrete frequency set through sampling the frequency axis.
 The same concept can be applied to the amplitude-axis, where the signal amplitude can be sampled to take only a finite set of discrete values.
 This discrete-time discrete-valued signal is called a digital signal, as opposed to an analog signal that is continuous in time and continuous in amplitude.

-The above Figure shows how a digital signal having amplitudes over a fixed set of values can be obtained through slicing the underlying continuous amplitudes.
+The above figure shows how a digital signal having amplitudes over a fixed set of values can be obtained through slicing the underlying continuous amplitudes.
 For example, an amplitude of 2.2 can be rounded to 2, 1.4 to 1 and so on depending on the desired resolution.
 Keep in mind that there is a 6 dB improvement in Signal to Quantization Noise Ratio with each extra bit of the analog to digital converter.